rogonzalez92/blog-challenge/assumptions.md

 - To account for potential connection issues, I managed as much as possible on the server side.

 - Pagination: Only necessary results are fetched, with a default of 6 posts per page (hardcoded for now but customizable in the future).
+While these components are lightweight, it is assumed that the application may scale to accommodate many users and posts.

-- Lazy loading for non-critical components
+- Lazy loading for non-critical components: While these components are lightweight, it is assumed that the application may scale to accommodate many users and posts.

 ### Loading Indicators: